adiswami/fasthelp/docs/computer-vision/preparation.md

 ## Understand how your data is structured

-Common ways datasets are provided
+Datasets are commonly shared in the following ways

 1. Individual files representing images organised into folders or with filenames representing information about those items